CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 * SDN firewalls (e.g, security groups) can apply to assets based on more flexible criteria than hardware-based firewalls, since they aren't limited based on physical topology.
 (Note that this is true of many types of software firewalls, but is distinct from hardware firewalls).
 SDN firewalls are typically policy sets that define ingress and egress rules that can apply to single assets or groups of assets, regardless of network location (within a given virtual network).
 For example, you can create a set of firewall rules that apply to any asset with a particular tag.
 Keep in mind this gets slightly difficult to discuss, since different platforms use different terminology and have different capabilities to support this kind of capability, so we are trying to keep things at a conceptual level.
 	* Combined with the cloud platform's orchestration layer, this enables very dynamic and granular combinations and policies with less management overhead than the equivalent using a traditional hardware or host-based approaches.
 For example, if virtual machines in an auto-scale group are automatically deployed in multiple subnets and load balanced across them, then you can create a firewall ruleset that applies to these instances, regardless of their subnet or IP address.
 It is a key enabling feature of secure cloud networks that use architectures quite differently from traditional computing.
 	* Default deny is often the starting point, and you are required to open connections from there, which is the opposite of most physical networks.
 		* Think of it as the granularity of a host firewall with the better manageability of a network appliance.
 Host firewalls have two issues; they are difficult to manage at scale, and if the system they are on is compromised they are easy to alter and disable.
 On the other hand it is cost-prohibitive to route all internal traffic, even between peers on a subnet, through a network firewall.
-Software firewalls, such as security groups, are managed outside a system yet apply to each system, with not additional hardware costs or complex provisioning needed.
+Software firewalls, such as security groups, are managed outside a system yet apply to each system, without additional hardware costs or complex provisioning needed.
 Thus it is trivial to do things like isolate every single virtual machine on the same virtual subnet.
 		* As briefly mentioned above, firewall rules can be based on other criteria, such as tags.
 Note that while the potential is there, the actual capabilities depend on the platform.
 Just because a cloud network is SDN-based doesn't mean it actually conveys any security benefits.
 		* Many network attacks are eliminated by default (depending on your platforms) such as ARP spoofing and other lower level exploits, beyond merely eliminating sniffing.
 This is due to the inherent nature of the SDN and application of more software-based rules and analysis in moving packets.
         * It is possible to encrypt packets as they are encapsulated.